Additional Installation Information

 Step 7

-Select the network adapter and click Next.
+Select your network adapter and click Next.

 Figure 9.
 Configure Networking